Tsunamis

 Be Notified of a Tsunami

-First, do what schoolgirl Tilly Smith did which saved her family's life: observe the environmental conditions.
 There may not always be enough time for an official warning, so it is important that you understand natural warnings.
-If you are at the coast and feel a strong or long earthquake, see a sudden rise or fall of the ocean or hear a load roar from the ocean, a tsunami may follow.
-This is your only warning.
+If you are at the coast and feel a strong or long earthquake, see a sudden rise or fall of the ocean, or hear a loud roar from the ocean, a tsunami may follow.
+This may be your only warning!

 Tsunami Safety

-The recommended actions are to evacuate the beaches and have everyone move inland or get to the second floor of a hotel or other substantial building.
+If a tsunami threatens, the recommended actions are to evacuate the beaches and have everyone move inland or get to the second floor of a hotel or other substantial building.